hmcts/ccd-docker/README.md

 Parameters:
 - `path_to_definition`: Path to `.xlsx` file containing the case definition.

+> [!Note]
-**Note:** For CCD to work, the definition must contain the caseworker's email address.
+> For CCD to work, the definition must contain the caseworker's email address.

 If the import fails with an error of the form: